Safety and Security

 Shelter In Place

 This term is used when a school is notified of a potential threat in an area near the campus.
 If a secured perimeter is needed, normal classroom activities will continue with restricted entry and limited, supervised movement within buildings.
-Parents and guardians are asked to stay away from campus during a secured perimeter to avoid entering a potential threat area.
-Entries and exits are monitored, and students will not be released to leave the building until an all-clear is given by the appropriate agency.
+Parents and guardians are asked to stay away from campus during a secured perimeter to avoid interfering with school and/or police activity.
+No one may enter or exit the campus, and students will not be released to leave the building until an all-clear is given by the appropriate agency.

 A lockdown takes place if a threat or possible threat is identified inside the school or on the campus.
 Instruction and all other operations are temporarily stopped.
 All exterior and interior doors are locked and students are secured in their classrooms.
 No one (except appropriate emergency response personnel) will be allowed to enter or leave campus buildings until an all-clear is given.
 In the event of a lockdown, parents should monitor their phone and/or email for important messages from the school.